 While the process of accounts receivables differs from business to business, we have listed common things that you will get to see in accounts’ receivables process followed by most businesses.

 Management of receivables refers to planning and controlling of debt owed to the customer on account of credit sales.
-In simple words, successful closure of your order to sales is determined only when you convert your sales into cash.
+In simple words, the successful closure of your order to sales is determined only when you convert your sales into cash.
 Till your sales are converted into cash, you need to manage ‘how much you need to receive? from whom?
 And when?

 To do this, you need accounts receivables management, popularly known as a credit management system in place.

-Another reason, accounts receivables are one of the key sources of cash inflow and given the volume of credit sales, a large amount of money gets tied-up in accounts receivables.
-This simply implies that so much of money is not available till it is paid.
+Another reason, accounts receivables are one of the key sources of cash inflow and given the volume of credit sales, a large amount of money gets tied up in accounts receivables.
+This simply implies that so much money is not available till it is paid.
 If these are not managed efficiently, it has a direct impact on the working capital of the business and potentially hampers the growth of the business.

 Take a look at 6 tips to manage accounts receivables efficiently